The Phoenix Symphony has announced the lineup for its exciting 75th season! A variety of season ticket packages are on sale now.

-The Symphony’s beloved Classics Series is brimming with classical favorites from Rachmaninoff, Beethoven, Mendelssohn, Dvořák and more.
+The Symphony’s beloved Classics Series is brimming with classical favorites from Rachmaninoff, Beethoven, Mendelssohn, Dvořák, and more.

 Exciting events from the 75th Anniversary Season include:

 • Opening Night!
 Giuseppe Verdi’s Overture to La Forza del Destino opens the 75th Season as part of “An Evening with the Romantics.”
-This rich program of Romantic era music includes Tchaikovsky’s Violin Concerto in D Major with soloist Giora Schmidt, and Tchaikovsky’s Fifth Symphony.
+This rich program of Romantic era music includes Tchaikovsky’s Violin Concerto in D Major with soloist Giora Schmidt and Tchaikovsky’s Fifth Symphony.

-• The Pops Season brings a upbeat mix featuring Broadway songs and performers.
+• The Pops Season brings an upbeat mix featuring Broadway songs and performers.
 This includes Tony Award-winning Hamilton cast member Renée Elise Goldsberry, the Mambo Kings with their Hot Latin Nights program, Broadway Showstoppers with music from all the biggest shows, and the newly authorized tribute to The Fab Four, Revolution: Music of the Beatles.

 Back by popular demand, Beethoven’s most celebrated masterpiece, his Ninth Symphony, is back as it quickly becomes a sold-out tradition at the Symphony.
-Other Special Performances include Handel’s Messiah, our signature New Year’s Eve Celebration and many other beautiful, must-see concerts.
+Other Special Performances include Handel’s Messiah, our signature New Year’s Eve Celebration, and many other beautiful, must-see concerts.

 Season ticket packages are now available at Subscription Packages | The Phoenix Symphony.